jmiba/ai-service-chatbot/README.md

    docker compose up --build -d      # podman-compose up --build -d
    # or, if you wrapped compose in systemd: systemctl restart chatbot
    ```
    The cron sidecar shares the same `.streamlit` and `state` volumes as the UI, so it reuses secrets and job locks.
-It kicks off a scrape immediately on start, then sleeps 12 hours before the next run.
+It runs `/app/scripts/run_scraper_cron.sh`, which kicks off a scrape immediately on start, then sleeps 12 hours (override with `SCRAPER_INTERVAL_SECONDS`) before the next run.

 To run only the Streamlit UI (without the scheduled scraper), omit the `scraper-cron` service or run `docker compose up chatbot autoheal`.